quintinmr/Games/README.md

 # Games
-In this repository you'll find some games programmed by me.
-Hope you'll take into consideration I'm starting :)
+In this repository you'll find some games programmed in different programming languages.